Rosa-Fox/todo-sinatra-datamapper/README.md

 # todo-sinatra-datamapper
 To-Do List App put together as a beginner Sinatra with Data Mapper example before mentoring at Codebar - Mind the Code

-# yoga-pose-generator
-Yoga Pose Generator put together put together as an example before mentoring at Codebar - Mind the Code

 clone the repo and `cd` into it

 Make sure you have Ruby installed https://www.ruby-lang.org/en/downloads/